raspberrypilearning/hello-world-simplified/en/quiz1/question_3.md

  --- feedback ---

- Not quite, think about they type of brackets you used to call the functions in your project.
+ Not quite.
+Think about the type of brackets you used to call the functions in your project.

  --- /feedback ---